tillkrischer/BittorrentTor/README.md

 - download non sequentially
 - add timeout to read
   - overall be smarter about times (dont keep trying to connect to a peer)
-- send have after recieving
 - check if peerid is is our own on connection
 - pause
+  - pause has to send "stopped" to tracker